-- (1) Every litigant in civil and criminal actions, except governmental agencies and parties appearing pro se, must be represented by at least one member of the bar of this court, who shall state his name, office address and telephone number on each pleading.
-The service of all pleadings and notices permitted by the Federal Rules of Civil Procedure and the Federal Rules of Criminal Procedure shall be sufficient if served upon such attorney. - (2) Any person who is a member in good standing of the bar of the Supreme Court of the United States, or the bar of the highest court of any state in the United States, or the District of Columbia, shall be permitted to appear in a particular case in association with a member of the bar of this court. - (3) All pleadings presented to the clerk for filing, except by attorneys representing governmental agencies or parties appearing pro se, shall be rejected unless signed by at least one attorney who is a member of the bar of this court. - (e) Withdrawal of Appearance.
-No attorney who has entered an appearance in any civil or criminal action shall withdraw his appearance, or have it stricken from the record, except on order of the court.
+(1) Every litigant in civil and criminal actions, except governmental agencies and parties appearing pro se, must be represented by at least one member of the bar of this court, who shall state his name, office address and telephone number on each pleading.
+The service of all pleadings and notices permitted by the Federal Rules of Civil Procedure and the Federal Rules of Criminal Procedure shall be sufficient if served upon such attorney.

+(2) Any person who is a member in good standing of the bar of the Supreme Court of the United States, or the bar of the highest court of any state in the United States, or the District of Columbia, shall be permitted to appear in a particular case in association with a member of the bar of this court.

+(3) All pleadings presented to the clerk for filing, except by attorneys representing governmental agencies or parties appearing pro se, shall be rejected unless signed by at least one attorney who is a member of the bar of this court.